Blighty-Bugs

 The months listed above are for typical outdoor activity, so may be extended indoors with earlier Springtime starts and possibly a second or third brood.
 If the glasshouse is insulated but not heated (except to keep it above 5°C through the Winter), this will mean that not all of these species can be self-sustaining, as some of them migrate (Clouded Yellow, Hummingbird Hawk-Moth), and fresh stocks will need to be brought in each Spring (this is something all butterfly houses need to do).
 I can see making use of an ornate pupilarium with windows to watch them ‘hatch’.
 We will also have some structural little brick towers around to provide dry pupation sites (and resting spots for the Walls).

 I’ve included the Brimstone, as it’s the classic bright-yellow species that possibly gave all lepid’s the name of ‘butter-fly’, but it should be noted that their numbers aren’t doing great at present, which could certainly cause problems.
-Their caterpillars only eat buckthorns, which aren’t exactly small the smallest shrubs, but perhaps we could have a few in the centre of the glasshouse and make a feature of them ?
+Their caterpillars only eat buckthorns, which aren’t exactly the smallest shrubs, but perhaps we could have a few in the centre of the glasshouse and make a feature of them ?
 (By the way, I call it a glasshouse instead of a greenhouse to emphasise that it will be considerably larger than the things found at the bottom of the garden for growing tomatoes in.)
+I’ve also listed the Marsh Fritillary, which faces similar worries, but otherwise fit in nicely !

-So, the plants need to be natives, and robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
-Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same for feed plants, as a lack of food will be an important population control.
+But anyway – the plants need to be natives, and robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
+Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same for feed plants, as a lack of food will be an important population control (though many species do have multiple food options, but this was not deliberate).
 Here’s the answer I got:

 | PLANT | LARVAL HOST FOR | ADULT NECTAR FOR | FLOWERING SEASON |